-Julien Smith is the CEO of a stealth startup, Breather, and the New York Times bestselling author of three books.
-Two of these, Trust Agents and The Impact Equation, were written with Chris Brogan.
-The third, The Flinch, has consistently remained one of the top read Kindle books since it was published in 2011.
+Julien Smith is the co-founder and CEO of Practice, a business management platform for coaches.
+He was the co-founder of Breather, and is a New York Times bestselling author of three books.
+Two of these, Trust Agents and The Impact Equation, were written with Chris Brogan, while the third, The Flinch, has consistently remained one of the top read Kindle books since it was published in 2011.

 In the web’s increasingly dense and competitive marketplace, Julien’s work on how to stand out, change yourself, and do what is necessary has been embraced by many.
 This blog regularly receives a half a million unique visitors each month and has been praised by the likes of Daniel Pink, Tony Robbins, and others.

 Despite being known best for his writing, Julien’s best communications skills lie in his public speaking.
 He has traveled all over the United States, Canada and the world to not only talk about adaptation to change, but also to incite it to actually happen.
 On the social web, his ability to get audiences out of their seats and actually change their behaviour is second-to-none.

 [contact-form subject=”ask me something” to=”email@example.com”] [contact-field label=”Name” type=”name” required=”true” /] [contact-field label=”Email” type=”email” required=”true” /] [contact-field label=”Message” type=”textarea” /] [/contact-form]